jamiebergen/plugin-notes-plus/README.txt

 Each site within a multisite install maintains its own plugin notes.
 Additionally, the superadmin can maintain their own plugin notes.

+== Screenshots ==

+1. Upon activating the plugin, you will see a new column on the Plugins page that enables you to add, edit, or delete notes about the plugins you have installed on a particular site.

 == Changelog ==

 = 1.1.1 =